What is TinaCloud?

 Using TinaCloud

-If your using TinaCloud, check out the docs on how to deploy a TinaCloud.
+If you are using TinaCloud, check out the docs on how to deploy a TinaCloud.

 Using a Self Hosted Backend